quipucords/quipucords/docs/source/getting_started.rst

 When you stop a scan by using the ``scan pause`` command, you can restart that same scan by using the ``scan restart`` command.
 To pause and restart a scan, use the following steps:

-1. Make sure that you have the scan identifer for the currently running scan.
-To obtain the scan identifier, see the information in `Showing Scan Results for an Active Scan`_.
+1. Make sure that you have the scan job identifier for the currently running scan.
+To obtain the scan job identifier, see the information in `Showing Scan Job Results for an Active Scan`_.

 2. Enter the command to pause the scan.
-For example, if the scan identifier is ``1``, you would enter the following command:
+For example, if the scan job identifier is ``1``, you would enter the following command:

   ::